joemoose/psiops/docs/index.md

 Characters advance when they act according to their role.
 For instance, a CRUSADER advances if they behaved ethically during their mission.
 You can choose a new role between missions if you feel you’ve reached natural closure for your role.

-When your character advances, choose one reward: a new trait or +1D6 maximum HP.
+**When your character advances**, choose one reward after the mission: a new trait or +1D6 maximum HP.

 ## Attribution

-**ENIGMA RPG** is *Powered by the Apocalypse*, and its design was heavily informed by *Apocalypse World*, written by D. Vincent Baker, copyright 2010.
+**[ENIGMA] RPG** is *Powered by the Apocalypse*, and its design was heavily informed by *Apocalypse World*, written by D. Vincent Baker, copyright 2010.

-This work is based on *[FIST: Ultra Edition](https://claymorerpgs.itch.io/fist)*, a product by CLAYMORE Roleplaying Games, written by B. Everett Dutton, Ripley Caldwell, T.H.
+- This work is based on *[FIST: Ultra Edition](https://claymorerpgs.itch.io/fist)*, a product by CLAYMORE Roleplaying Games, written by B. Everett Dutton, Ripley Caldwell, T.H.
 Cochlin, Back-Alley Coalition, and Max Danley, and licensed for use under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).

-This work is also based on *Dash*, a product of [Fari RPGs](https://farirpgs.com/), developed and authored by René-Pier Deshaies-Gélinas, and licensed for use under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+- This work is also based on *Dash*, a product of [Fari RPGs](https://farirpgs.com/), developed and authored by René-Pier Deshaies-Gélinas, and licensed for use under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).

-The single action roll to determine both the success of an attack and the resulting damage is inspired by the combat mechanic of *[Vagabonds of Dyfed](https://www.drivethrurpg.com/en/product/240583/Vagabonds-of-Dyfed)*, written by Ben Dutter, copyright Sigil Stone Publishing 2018.
+- The single action roll to determine both the success of an attack and the resulting damage is inspired by the combat mechanic of *[Vagabonds of Dyfed](https://www.drivethrurpg.com/en/product/240583/Vagabonds-of-Dyfed)*, written by Ben Dutter, copyright Sigil Stone Publishing 2018.